-The purpose of this course is to introduce the basic grammar, syntax, and vocabulary of the Hebrew Scriptures in order to read and translate biblical texts.
-The emphases are on developing a working vocabulary and examining the grammar of nouns, pronouns, adjectives, adverbs, and prepositions.
+The purpose of this course is to continue the introduction of the basic grammar, syntax, and vocabulary of the Hebrew Scriptures in order to read and translate biblical texts.
+The emphases are on adding to the student's working vocabulary and examining the grammar and syntax of the system of strong and weak verbs.